Prime minister: Constitutional basis for the position in different countries

 The position, power and status of prime ministers differ depending on the age of the constitution.

+Algeria's constitution (1962) lists the powers, functions and duties of the prime minister of Algeria.

 Australia's constitution makes no mention of a prime minister of Australia and the office only exists by convention, based on the British model.

 Bangladesh's constitution clearly outlines the functions and powers of the prime minister, and also details the process of his/her appointment and dismissal.

 The People's Republic of China constitution set a premier just one place below the National People's Congress in China.
 Premier read as (Simplified Chinese: 总理; pinyin: Zŏnglĭ) in Chinese.

 Canada has a 'mixed' or hybrid constitution, partly formally codified and partly uncodified.
 The codified part originally made no reference whatsoever to a prime minister and still gives no parameters of the office.
-Instead, her or his powers, duties, appointment and termination follow uncodified conventions.
-The Constitution Act, 1867 only establishes the Queen's Privy Council for Canada, to which all federal ministers (among others) are appointed and with Members of which the Monarch or her Governor General normally performs executive government (as Queen- or Governor-in-Council).
+Instead, their powers, duties, appointment and termination follow uncodified conventions.
+The Constitution Act, 1867 only establishes the Queen's Privy Council for Canada, to which all federal ministers (among others) are appointed and with Members of which the Monarch or their Governor General normally performs executive government (as King- or Governor-in-Council).
 The Constitution Act, 1982, adds passing reference to the "Prime Minister of Canada" [French: premier ministre du Canada] but as detail of conferences of federal and provincial first ministers.)

 Czech Republic's constitution clearly outlines the functions and powers of the prime minister of the Czech Republic, and also details the process of his/her appointment and dismissal.